Skip to main content

 Remarks

-Function stepAt is functionally the same as Model.stepAtStart and Model.stepAtEnd, but the time of the change is given by parameter x instead of by start/end of an interval variable.
+Function stepAt is functionally the same as Model.stepAtStart and Model.stepAtEnd.
+However, the time of the change is given by the constant value x instead of by the start/end of an interval variable.

 Formal definition